Master of Arts (Advanced Seminar & Shorter Thesis)

 There is significantly high demand for research scholarships, making the application field highly competitive.

-- The Melbourne Research Scholarship (MRS) is available to both domestic and international students
+- Graduate Research Scholarships are available for both domestic and international students

 In addition, you can view further scholarships with international student eligibility through the Faculty of Arts Scholarships web page.